Drew Robbins commented on the post, If I could only have 10 video games 8 years, 8 months ago

 I thought so too, Joe, but I researched the matter and found that you could play most Gameboy Color games on the original Gameboy.
 The only exceptions to the rule are games like Pokemon Crystal and Oracle of Ages/Seasons that play off of transparent cartridges.
 Gameboy Color games like Harvest Moon 2, which was released on a black cartridge, can…[Read more]

-Drew Robbins wrote a new post, World Tekken Federation Free, Included with Tekken Tag Tournament 2, on the site GotGame 2 years, 9 months ago
+Drew Robbins wrote a new post, World Tekken Federation Free, Included with Tekken Tag Tournament 2 10 years, 7 months ago

-Drew Robbins wrote a new post, Limited Edition Riptide Steelbook Announced as First Preorder Incentive for Dead Island Riptide, on the site GotGame 2 years, 10 months ago
+Drew Robbins wrote a new post, Limited Edition Riptide Steelbook Announced as First Preorder Incentive for Dead Island Riptide 10 years, 7 months ago

-Drew Robbins wrote a new post, Gamescom 2012: Wikipad Now Certified to Carry PlayStation Mobile Software, on the site GotGame 2 years, 10 months ago
+Drew Robbins wrote a new post, Gamescom 2012: Wikipad Now Certified to Carry PlayStation Mobile Software 10 years, 7 months ago

-Drew Robbins wrote a new post, Gamescom 2012: Activision Screenshots for Black Ops 2, Skylanders Giants, More, on the site GotGame 2 years, 10 months ago
+Drew Robbins wrote a new post, Gamescom 2012: Activision Screenshots for Black Ops 2, Skylanders Giants, More 10 years, 7 months ago

 - Load More